SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 Elapsed: 73.884958ms
 ```

 WOW, the IEP model is super fast and accurate!
-I mean it makes sense since it's a formula, but still, I did not expect $73$ms. With that being said, let's make some pretty graphs :).
+It makes sense since it's a formula, but I expected something other than $73$ms. With that being said, let's make some pretty graphs :).
 First, since this is an exploration, I'll show the trace graphs of the models (I think it's really cool).
-To make these graphs I used `env CARGO_PROFILE_RELEASE_DEBUG=true cargo flamegraph --root -o flamegraph.svg` with the [flamegraph crate](https://github.com/flamegraph-rs/flamegraph).
+To make these graphs, I used `env CARGO_PROFILE_RELEASE_DEBUG=true cargo flamegraph --root -o flamegraph.svg` with the [flamegraph crate](https://github.com/flamegraph-rs/flamegraph).
 You can right-click and open these images in a new tab to explore their traces!

 The basic model:
 ![flamegraph basic](./flamegraph0.svg)